 Tooth decay in infants and toddlers sometimes is called early childhood caries, baby bottle tooth decay or nursing mouth decay this happens when a child’s teeth are exposed frequently to sugary liquids for long periods without being brushed.

-Instead of treating disease we should be focusing on prevention! cavities are 100% preventable.
+Instead of treating the disease we should be focusing on prevention!
+Cavities are 100% preventable.

 So what causes cavities?